andrebertonha/to-do-app/README.md

-# to-do-app
+# a simple todo app
-to do app
++ app developed to learn nodejs